 I didn’t see the point of borrowing money and paying interest if I could afford cash.
 I was going to be a happy landlord, collecting rents and capital gains on my investments.
-I would trade my one abode in the Bay for a nicer abode here, plus two rental streams.
-I had retired, early.
+One day, I would trade my one abode in the Bay for a nicer abode here.
+Plus, I’d have two rental streams.
+In my mind, I had retired, early.

 By 2007, the builder of the townhome complex had filed bankruptcy with 157 of 300 units empty, and all the other units which peaked at about $250K were being abandoned by people walking from their mortgages.